 You can’t make friends holed up in your dorm room.
 That’s why colleges and universities offer quads and other comparable hangout spots.
 This could be as simple as a nice lawn to read on or an open area to play football or Frisbee.
 And rest assured, even urban schools have common campus hangouts!
-If such an area doesn’t exist—or if it does and there’s nobody there, this might be a school you want to rethink.
+If such an area doesn’t exist—or if it does and there’s nobody there—this might be a college you want to rethink.
 You’ll be surprised how important little things like playing catch with your buddies in between classes will factor into your enjoyment of school.

 When you’re not in the classroom or grabbing a bite in the cafeteria, there is a pretty good chance you’ll be in your dorm room.
-While you’re visiting the campus, ask to see the freshman dorms and upperclassman dorms as well.
+While you’re visiting colleges, ask to see the freshman dorms and upperclassman dorms as well.
 Freshman dorms will almost always be the least impressive digs on campus, but those double and triple shared rooms are part of the freshman experience!
 That being said, you want to make sure you’ll be moving on up as you progress in class years.
 Upperclassmen often have access to suite or apartment-style housing.

 While you’re on your campus visit, why not put a face to your application?
 Make an appointment to meet with an admission counselor so that they can get to know you as more than a list of test scores and activities.
-This is your chance to show your personality, and you can even use the time to ask any questions that you might still have about the school.
-Just be sure that you’re friendly, polite, and articulate, because the first impression is a lasting one.
+This is your chance to show your personality, and you can even use the time to ask any questions you might still have about the school.
+Just be sure that you’re friendly, polite, and articulate, because a first impression is a lasting one.

-5. Health center
+5. Locate the health center

 If you’re lucky, you won’t spend much time in the campus health center.
 However, should you get sick or injured and are in need of anything from emergency care to DayQuil, it’s always reassuring to know you have access to medical care and technology.

-3. Office of your department chair
+3. Visit the office of your academic department chair

 If you have any inkling whatsoever about what your major in college might be, you should try to make an appointment to meet briefly with the department chair during your campus visit.
 The chairperson will be thrilled to meet a potential major, and you’ll get some valuable insight into the courses you’d take, professors you’d study under, and academic opportunities that your school and potential major will offer.
-Don’t hesitate to schedule several of these meetings, especially if you’re unsure about your potential major.
+Don’t hesitate to schedule several of these visits, especially if you’re unsure about your potential major.

 If you are the first child in your family to attend college, you should prepare to dissociate yourself from your parents upon entering the bookstore.
 As soon as mom or dad spies a price tag on a textbook, they may react with surprise, anger, disbelief, tears, or any combination of the above.
 After they’ve calmed down, reassure them that you already set up accounts on Amazon, Textbooks.com, and Half.com, and convince them that your prudence and frugality should earn you one of those nice college hoodies from the bookstore.
 Just don’t show them the receipt.